Downtown Chicago: 1 day

 It can be tempting to only spend a long weekend in Chicago, hitting major attractions and jam-packing your schedule with activities.
 But for visitors with a few more days to spare, there’s so much to do and see in Chicago.
 Extend your visit and really get to know one of the U.S.’s most interesting, diverse, and exciting cities.
-And once you’ve covered everything on your must-do list, be sure to check out the best non-touristy things to do in Chicago, too!
+And once you’ve covered all of the best places to visit in Chicago, be sure to check out the best non-touristy things to do in Chicago, too!

 Locals call downtown the “Loop,” and it is home to some of the city’s main attractions, such as Buckingham Fountain, the Bean, the iconic Chicago Theatre, and the Art Institute of Chicago (not to mention HI Chicago hostel).
 You’ll probably also want to head over to the Willis Tower for a view of the entire city at sunset from the 103rd floor!